 Saxony Heritage Ducks

 Saxony ducks are a beautiful mid-sized duck, with good flavored meat wrapped in a delicious layer of skin and fat.
 They are also excellent layers.
 Saxony ducks are listed as critical on the American Livestock Breeds Conservancy's (ALBC) Conservation Priority List.
-Our Saxony ducks are processed at 20 weeks of age and are sold as whole ducks, for $45 each.
-Eggs are $4 per half dozen.
+Our Saxony ducks are processed at 20 weeks of age and are sold as whole ducks, for $13 per pound.
+Eggs are $6 per half dozen.

 Narragansett Heritage Turkeys- the holidays never tasted so good!